jmikedupont2/swarms-terraform/README.md

 Terraform project template for deploying infrastructure across multiple environments and regions, following best practices with modular structure and automated syntax checks (GitHub Actions)

+## Status report

+Currently we are building out a dev infrastructure using our existing code and adding in a docker target, this has the advantage that we can build and test the docker outside of aws and then deploy it easily.

 ## Repo structure

 ```